 - 3.3.
 This policy is designed to contribute to the CCG's obligation to ensure adequate measures are in place to prevent acts of bribery within the meaning of the Bribery Act 2010. - 3.4.
 The Bribery Act 2010 came into force in July 2011 and has particular relevance to this policy.
-The Act created four criminal offences: - Bribery, or offering to bribe, another person (section 1;) - Requesting, agreeing to receive, or accepting a bribe (section 2); - Bribing, or offering to bribe, a foreign public official (section 6); - Failing to prevent bribery (section 7). - 3.5.
-It should be noted that there need not be any actual giving and receiving for financial or other advantage to be gained, to commit an offence.
+The Act created four criminal offences:

+- Bribery, or offering to bribe, another person (section 1;) - Requesting, agreeing to receive, or accepting a bribe (section 2); - Bribing, or offering to bribe, a foreign public official (section 6); - Failing to prevent bribery (section 7). - 3.5.
+It should be noted that there need not be any actual giving and receiving for financial or other advantage to be gained, to commit an offence. - 3.6.
-- 3.6.
 The Act also increased the maximum penalty for bribery to 10 years' imprisonment, with an unlimited fine, or both.
-Furthermore, the Act introduced a 'corporate offence' of failing to prevent bribery by the organisation not having adequate preventative procedures in place.

-Individuals may expose the organisation to a conviction punishable with an unlimited fine - Individuals may expose the organisation to a conviction punishable with an unlimited fine because the organisation may be liable where a person associated with it commits an act of bribery. - 3.7.
+Furthermore, the Act introduced a 'corporate offence' of failing to prevent bribery by the organisation not having adequate preventative procedures in place. - 3.7.
+Individuals may expose the organisation to a conviction punishable with an unlimited fine because the organisation may be liable where a person associated with it commits an act of bribery. - 3.8.
 Individuals should also be aware that a breach of this Act, or of this policy, renders them liable to disciplinary action by the CCG whether or not the breach leads to prosecution.
-Where a material breach of this guidance is found to have occurred, the likely sanction will be loss of employment and superannuation rights. - 3.8.
+Where a material breach of this guidance is found to have occurred, the likely sanction will be loss of employment and superannuation rights. - 3.9.
 Further information on the Bribery Act can be found at www.opsi.gov.uk/acts.